scott-griffiths/bitstring/doc/index.rst

     0.0010000000474974513

-:class:`BitArray` objects can be sliced, joined, reversed, inserted into, overwritten, packed, unpacked etc. with simple functions or slice notation. :class:`BitStream` objects can also be read from, searched in, and navigated in, similar to a file or stream.
+The module also supplies the :class:`BitStream` class, which adds a bit position so that objects can also be read from, searched in, and navigated in, similar to a file or stream.

 Bitstrings are designed to be as lightweight as possible and can be considered to be just a list of binary digits.
 They are however stored efficiently - although there are a variety of ways of creating and viewing the binary data, the bitstring itself just stores the byte data, and all views are calculated as needed, and are not stored as part of the object.